yedivanseven/slangmod/docs/source/usage/installation.rst

      pipenv sync --categories=cpu

-  for a CPU-only installation of PyTorch and
+  for a CPU-only installation of PyTorch (for debugging only) and

   .. code-block:: bash